nevarrra/nevarrra.github.io/metanoia.md

 + Artificial Intelligence

 *I have implemented a Pluggable Finite State Machine for different kinds of NPCs and enemies; designed, programmed and maintained throughout every phase of the development the behaviours for most of the Shadows, Imaginary Friends and static NPCs.
+Part of my work was also connected to the implementation of the pathfinding algorithms and randomness in the characters' behaviour.
 I was responsible for the performance and scalability of the AI.*

 + Dialogue System